WomensLaw serves and supports all survivors, no matter their sex or gender.

 It is extremely important that you talk to an immigration lawyer with experience in T visas before traveling.
 Here are some problems with traveling:

-2. If you come back into the U.S. with a different kind of visa, such as a visitor’s visa, after being granted T visa status, or if you come in without permission, USCIS may take away your T visa status.
-This may happen because the consulates are not sufficiently trained on T visas and may delay giving you a T visa or may give you bad advice and information.1
+2. If you come back into the U.S. with a different kind of visa, such as a visitor’s visa, after being granted T visa status, or if you come in without permission, USCIS may take away your T visa status.1

-3. Being outside the U.S. for more than 90 days at a time, or more than 180 days in combined trips, may prevent you from getting lawful permanent residence.
-This is the “continuous physical presence” requirement for T lawful permanent residence status.2 See Now that I have T visa status, can I apply for permanent resident status? for more information.
+3. There is a “continuous physical presence” requirement for you to get a green card based on your T visa.3 Being outside the U.S. for more than 90 days at a time, or more than 180 days in combined trips, may keep you from being able to meet that requirement.
+Even if you do not plan to be out of the country for so long, an emergency may arise, or you may face delays beyond your control trying to return.
+See Now that I have T visa status, can I apply for permanent resident status?
+For more information.

-4. If you leave the U.S. and then return, you may trigger new immigration law barriers (“grounds of inadmissibility”) that you did not need to deal with when you applied for T-visa status.3 If you leave the U.S., you should have your lawyer’s contact information in case you can’t get back into the U.S. without filing new forms.
-Your attorney could contact a national organization that is familiar with T-visas such as ASISTA for help getting these forms approved quickly.
+4. If you leave the U.S., you may create new immigration law barriers for yourself (“grounds of inadmissibility”) that only apply if someone leaves the country.4 If you leave the U.S., you should have your lawyer’s contact information in case you can’t get back into the U.S. without filing new forms.
+Your attorney could contact a national organization that is familiar with T visas, such as ASISTA, for help getting these forms approved, but you may be stuck outside of the U.S. for a significant period of time.

-5. If you have T visa status and you already submitted an application for lawful permanent residence that is still pending, then you will need to request permission, called “advance parole,” before leaving the United States.
-If you do not request advance parole before leaving the U.S., USCIS will assume you have dropped your lawful permanent residence application and deny it.4
+5. If you have T visa status, including if you have T derivative status as a family member, and you have already submitted an application for a green card that is still pending, then you will need to request advance parole before leaving the United States.
+If you do not request advance parole before leaving the U.S., USCIS will think you don’t want to go through with your green card application and deny it.5 This is true even for derivatives who have a T visa that otherwise allows them to travel internationally and return.

 Now that I have T visa status, can I apply for permanent resident status?

-Someone granted T visa status may apply for permanent residence if s/he:
+Someone granted T visa status may apply for permanent residence (a “green card”) if s/he has:

-1. has been in the United States for whichever amount of time is shorter:
+1. been in the United States for whichever amount of time is shorter:

 • a continuous period of at least three years after getting T visa status; or

-• a continuous period during the investigation or prosecution of a criminal case against the traffickers;
+• a continuous period during the investigation or prosecution of your trafficking report, and the investigation or prosecution is complete;

-2. has been a person of “good moral character” since first being granted T visa status;
+2. been a person of “good moral character” since first being granted T visa status;

-3. has complied with law enforcement’s reasonable requests since first being granted T visa status or would suffer extreme hardship involving unusual and severe harm if s/he were removed from the United States; and
+3. complied with law enforcement’s reasonable requests since first being granted T visa status or received an exception (exemption) from compliance or reporting based on age or trauma, or would suffer extreme hardship involving unusual and severe harm if s/he were removed from the United States; and

-To apply for permanent residence, which is known as “adjusting your status,” you must file Form I-485, available at the USCIS website here.
+To apply for permanent residence, which is known as “adjusting your status,” you must file Form I-485.

 Note: “Good moral character” is defined by a list of certain behaviors.
-The law spells out acts and crimes that, if committed, could prevent an immigrant from getting many kinds of lawful status, including lawful permanent residence for those with T visa status and naturalizing to become a U.S. citizen.
-The most common barriers to showing good moral character are based in criminal behavior.2 A lawyer may be able to rely on prior decisions (known as “case law”) by the immigration and federal courts to overcome these barriers.
+The law spells out acts and crimes that, if committed, could prevent you from getting many kinds of lawful status, including a green card based on your T visa status or naturalizing to become a U.S. citizen.
+The most common barriers to showing good moral character are based on criminal behavior.2 A lawyer may be able to rely on prior decisions (known as “case law”) by the immigration and federal courts to overcome these barriers.
 This is, again, an area that requires attention from an experienced immigration lawyer.
 To find an immigration lawyer, visit our National Organizations - Immigration page and/or our Finding a Lawyer page.

 2 INA § 101(f)